 The watershed is characterized by light to medium density residential housing present along the western, southern, and southeastern portions of the lake shoreline.
 According to the 2020 MA GIS data, there are approximately 1,300 properties in the Stockbridge Bowl watershed.
-The northern portion of the immediate lake shoreline is occupied by large tracts of land including the lake boat launch and parking area (Commonwealth of Massachusetts property managed by the Town of Stockbridge), the Kripalu Center for Yoga and Health, the Berkshire County Day School, Camp Mah-Kee-Nac, Gould Meadows (Town of Stockbridge property), Bullard Woods (Stockbridge Bowl Association property) and Tanglewood.
-The majority of the eastern shoreline, southern shoreline, and a portion of the western shorelines are connected to sewer.
+The northern portion of the immediate lake shoreline is occupied by large tracts of land including the lake boat launch and parking area (Commonwealth of Massachusetts property managed by the Town of Stockbridge), the Kripalu Center for Yoga and Health, Camp Mah-Kee-Nac, Gould Meadows (Town of Stockbridge property), Bullard Woods (Stockbridge Bowl Association property) and Tanglewood.
+Most of the eastern shoreline, southern shoreline, and a portion of the western shorelines are connected to sewer.
 The remaining properties use septic systems.